revell-logo

 Good on flat, off on hillsThird axis misalignmentAdjust third axis at full draw

-Pins won’t reach distanceSight bracket too highLower entire sight bracket
+Pins will not reach distanceSight bracket too highLower entire sight bracket

 Groups move between sessionsForm inconsistencyFocus on shooting technique